agude/agude.github.io/_posts/2018-04-07-matplotlib_blitting_supernova.md

 )
 {% endhighlight %}

-The only tricky thing is the use of partial application.
+The only tricky thing is the use of partial applications.
 Partial application binds some (or all) of the arguments to the function and creates a new function that takes fewer arguments.
 Essentially, it's like setting a default value for the arguments.

-We can partially apply by setting some of the arguments, like `update()` above, which still takes a `frame` argument.
-We can also fully apply the functions by specifying all the arguments, allowing them to be called without any input, like `init()` and `step()` above.
+For the `update()` function above, we use partial application to fix some of the arguments, while leaving the `frame` argument as one that still must be supplied at call time.
+To create the `init()` and `step()` functions above, we full apply the parent functions, allowing the new functions to be called without any inputs.

-## A little extra
+## A Little Extra

 Of course, you can add a bit more to the plot, like the [photometrics filters][filters] used: